aptly-dev/www.aptly.info/content/doc/aptly/mirror/create.md

 -------------------

-Creates mirror of remote repository, aptly supports both regular and flat Debian repositories exported via HTTP. aptly would try download Release file from remote repository and verify its signature.
+Creates mirror of remote repository, aptly supports both regular and flat Debian repositories exported via HTTP(S) or FTP. aptly would try download Release file from remote repository and verify its signature.

 Usage: